-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 That's due to the fact that most companies will spend about 80% of their time within their historical fair value range.
 But 20% of the time bear markets and bubbles can result in returns falling outside expectations even if a company grows as expected.

-Finally, we apply the Lynch/Templeton/Marks 60/80 principles that says that 20% to 40% of investments won't work out as expected.
+Finally, we apply the Lynch/Templeton/Marks 60/80 principles that say that 20% to 40% of investments won't work out as expected.

 6% to 24% CAGR long-term return potential

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.